v-exec/Elyium/README.md

 - Use timer to keep players from continuously getting narratives in the same entity by persistently interacting with it.

 - Verify phone compatabilities.

-- Host narratives on server to avoid application updating for content updates.

-- Create web interface for writing content.